Customers frequently ask us if certain applications will work on the Ghost Phone. The short answer is, “YES!”

 Example 2

 We have another client who needs constant access to work email using a work specific VPN app.
-The customer decided she didn’t want to flip back and forth between user accounts all day, so she simply installed the sandboxed Google Play Services on your primary account along with the other work apps she needed.
+The customer decided she didn’t want to flip back and forth between user accounts all day, so she simply installed the sandboxed Google Play Services on her primary account along with the other work apps she needed.
 She made sure to only provide her work apps with the access it absolutely required and needed to function and simply turned off permissions for everything else.

-Although not “ideal” it helps her stay off a Google Android or Apple iOS operating system and prevent her work from having access to everything else she does on her device.
+Although not “ideal,” it helps her stay off a Google Android or Apple iOS operating system and prevent her work from having access to everything else she does on her device.

 Example 3

 Another “cowboy” we know still uses Facebook, Instagram and TikTok to preach Truth in Love and wake people up on those platforms every day.
-Unfortunately, some of the features that allow him to push and manage his posts require he uses the app vs simply logging into the platform from his browser… so we setup a separate “Social Media” user account on his device, downloaded sandboxed Google Play Services, downloaded and installed the needed apps, and made very clear not to provide permissions to these apps outside the very specific ones it needed to have.
+Unfortunately, some of the features that allow him to push and manage his posts require he uses the app vs simply logging into the platform from his browser… so we set up a separate “Social Media” user account on his device, downloaded sandboxed Google Play Services, downloaded and installed the needed apps, and made very clear not to provide permissions to these apps outside the very specific ones it needed to have.

 Now, when he has a post he wants to share, he flips over to the social media user account, takes care of business, and then flips back to his primary user account on the same device.